joshuabach/gnucash-web/README.md

 override those from the former.
 Set the environment variable `GNUCASH_WEB_CONFIG` to load a different config file.
 If set, no other config files are read.

+Config variables can also be set via environment variables, with the same available options.

 The config file is a python script.
 The following example illustrates possible values for all available options.
 This is the normal Flask configuration file, so all [standard configuration